 Kauai Mountain Tubing Tips for Families

-While this is a water activity and it may seem silly about worrying about rain, this is much more enjoyable on sunny days.
+While this is a water activity.
+It may seem silly about worrying about rain, but this activity is much more enjoyable on sunny days.

 Check the weather on Kauai to avoid super overcast days.
 That way, you’ll be able to appreciate the view even more.

-The sugar cane canals are at the base of Mt.
-Waialeale and the water is C-O-L-D. I thought I would be fine with just a rash guard, but my mom insisted that I put on her tight neoprene wet suit top.
+The sugar cane canals are at the foot of Mt.
+Waialeale and the water is really cold.
+I thought I would be fine with just a rash guard, but my mom insisted that I put on her tight neoprene wet suit top.

 My advice is to apply it when you are sitting in the picnic tables inside the Kauai Backcountry Adventures office.
 This way, it can soak in on the van trip to the tubing location.